 To construct aggregate monthly factor, pretax, disposable, and posttax income and their components, we use the monthly and quarterly national accounts published by the Bureau of Economic Analysis.
 We start from the most detailed components of personal income (published monthly) and domestic product and income (published quarterly) available.
-All the monthly and quar-
+All the monthly and quarterly aggregates used in this paper are seasonally-adjusted and expressed in real dollars using the national income price deflator.